AdefemiAdeyanju/Fake-News-Detection/README.md

 # Fake-News-Detection
 An end-to-end machine learning model used in detecting fake news

-# Spam-Detection
-A machine learning algorithm used to test the ingenuity of text messages messages.

 ![Vehicle-Type-Prediction](image.avif)

 Predicting Text messages genuinity using machine learning models.